 Gyms are so expensive.
 Not only do you spend money on membership dues, but you also spend money on gas to drive there and back.
 Plus, you spend time driving there and back.
 I keep seeing new, specialized gyms opening, and I just don’t understand.

 I go on and off exercise routines on a regular basis.
 For the last year, I’ve been trying really hard to stay on one.
 Over the years, I’ve bought a few items to help such as DVDs, a book, weights, etc. I was given a few small pieces of equipment too such as a pull-up bar, an ab wheel, and a bicycle (I got as a child).
-All the money I’ve spent is probably less than a gym’s 1-year membership fee, and the stuff is mine forever.
+All the money I’ve spent is probably less than a gym’s 6-month membership fee, and the stuff is mine forever.
 In fact, my favorite DVD right now was only one dollar!
 There are plenty of free routines available online too.

 I do exercises that use my own body weight.
 Some of my strength training also involves little five- and ten-pound hand weights.